 There is a confidentiality problem in respect to deep-sea fisheries.
-Low number of vessels belonging to deep-sea fleet segment (one for a company and two for another one), economic data for this segment is not reported
+Due to low number of vessels belonging to deep-sea fleet segment (two operators only - one company operating one vessel and other company operating two-three vessels), economic data for this segment is not reported.
 Clustering issue was discussed in chapter III B 1 (c).
 Target and frame population